Problem of evil: Evil

-Typically in the context of the problem of evil, a broad concept of evil is considered that encompasses "any bad state of affairs, wrongful action, or character flaw".
+In the context of the problem of evil, a broad concept of evil is typically used that encompasses "any bad state of affairs, wrongful action, or character flaw".
 These may be either natural evils or moral evils including minor harm or injustice, in contrast to the modern colloquial use of "evil" commonly associated with particularly horrendous moral acts.
-More restrictive concepts of evil may be relevant to particular formulations and responses to the problem of evil.
+More restrictive definitions of evil are sometimes used in particular formulations and responses.
 Marcus Singer says that a usable definition of evil must be based on the knowledge that: "If something is really evil, it can't be necessary, and if it is really necessary, it can't be evil".
-According to philosopher John Kemp, evil cannot be correctly understood on "a simple hedonic scale on which pleasure appears as a plus, and pain as a minus".

-Evil takes on different meanings when seen from the perspective of different belief systems, and while evil can be viewed in religious terms, it can also be understood in natural or secular terms, such as social vice, egoism, criminality, and sociopathology.
+The concept of evil can take on different meanings when seen from the perspective of different belief systems.
+While evil can be viewed in religious terms, it can also be understood in natural or secular terms, such as social vice, egoism, criminality, and sociopathology.
 John Kekes writes that an action is evil if "(1) it causes grievous harm to (2) innocent victims, and it is (3) deliberate, (4) malevolently motivated, and (5) morally unjustifiable".

 Omniqualities

-Omniscience is "maximal knowledge".
-According to Edward Wierenga, a classics scholar and doctor of philosophy and religion at the University of Massachusetts, maximal is not unlimited but limited to "God knowing what is knowable".
+Omniscience is the property of having complete or "maximal knowledge".
+Maximal is not necessarily unlimited, but limited to "God knowing what is knowable".
 This is the most widely accepted view of omniscience among scholars of the twenty-first century, and is what William Hasker calls freewill-theism.
 Within this view, future events that depend upon choices made by individuals with free will are unknowable until they occur.

-Omnipotence is maximal power to bring about events within the limits of possibility, but again maximal is not unlimited.
+Omnipotence is maximal power to bring about events within the limits of possibility, but again, maximal is not unlimited.
 According to the philosophers Hoffman and Rosenkrantz: "An omnipotent agent is not required to bring about an impossible state of affairs... maximal power has logical and temporal limitations, including the limitation that an omnipotent agent cannot bring about, i.e., cause, another agent's free decision".

-Omnibenevolence sees God as all-loving.
-If God is omnibenevolent, he acts according to what is best, but if there is no best available, God attempts, if possible, to bring about states of affairs that are creatable and are optimal within the limitations of physical reality.
+Omnibenevolence sees God as all-good.
+If God is omnibenevolent, he acts according to what is best.
+If there is no best available, God attempts, if possible, to bring about states of affairs that are creatable and optimal within the limitations of physical reality.